-Project Name Support/ Oppose/ Request Comment Reconstruction of Union Avenue (Framingham) Legislative: Senate President Karen E. Spilka Municipal: Eric Johnson, Framingham City Engineer; Peter Sellers, Framingham DPW Executive Director Request Requests continued inclusion of the Reconstruction of Union Avenue in the FFY 2021 TIP element, rather than reprogramming it in FFY 2022.
-The City of Framingham decided to remove a section of the project that would require legislative approval under Article 97 of the Amendments to the Massachusetts Constitution, in order to keep the project on track for advertisement in FFY 2021.
-The project area is crucial to the Framingham community, passing through the center of the city and connecting to Framingham State University.
-The project would ensure that Union Avenue meets MassDOT's Healthy Transportation Policy.
-Reconstruction of Union Street (Route 139), from Linfield St. to Centre St./Water St. (Holbrook) Legislative: Sen. John Keenan Municipal: Timothy Gordon, Holbrook Town Administrator; Chris Pellitteri, Holbrook Superintendent of Public Works Organization: Tony Lionetta, BETA Engineering Group Request Requests continued inclusion of the Reconstruction of Union Street in the FFY 2021 TIP element, rather than reprogramming it in FFY 2022.
-The 100% design will be submitted by July 2019 and work has begun on securing the ROW and appraisals.
+Project Name Support/ Oppose/ Request/ Concern Comment Response Reconstruction of Union Street (Route 139), from Linfield Street to Centre Street/Water Street (Holbrook) Legislative: Sen. John Keenan Municipal: Timothy Gordon, Holbrook Town Administrator; Chris Pellitteri, Holbrook Superintendent of Public Works Organization: Tony Lionetta, BETA Engineering Group Request Requests continued inclusion of the Reconstruction of Union Street in the FFY 2021 TIP element, rather than reprogramming it in FFY 2022.
+The 100 percent design will be submitted by July 2019 and work has begun on securing the ROW and appraisals.
 The project is a top priority for the Town of Holbrook and will improve drainage, ADA accessibility, and pedestrian safety.
-Signal and Intersection Improvements on Route 135 (Hopkinton) Municipal: David Daltorio, Hopkinton Town Engineer Organization: Matt Chase, VHB, Inc. Support Supports continued inclusion of the Signal and Intersection Improvements on Route 135 in the FFY 2020 TIP element.
+The MPO appreciates the continued support of this project by the Town and recognizes the progress that has been made towards finalizing the project's design in recent months.
+For these reasons, this project's schedule remains unchanged, as it is programmed in the FFYs 2020-24 TIP in FFY 2021 with \$2,743,381 in Regional Target funds and \$1,527,250 in Federal High-Priority Project funds.
+Signal and Intersection Improvements on Route 135 (Hopkinton) Municipal: David Daltorio, Hopkinton Town Engineer Organization: Matt Chase,VHB, Inc. Support Supports continued inclusion of the Signal and Intersection Improvements on Route 135 in the FFY 2020 TIP element.
 The community, Board of Selectmen, and Chamber of Commerce support the project despite the complexity of realigning this intersection and undergrounding power lines.
 The Town of Hopkinton is committed to working with MassDOT to advance the project.
+The MPO appreciates the continued support of this project by the Town and understands that the complexity of the project can pose a risk to the project's schedule.
+Despite this complexity, the project remains on track to be advertised as scheduled.
+For this reason, the project is programmed in the FFYs 2020-24 TIP in FFY 2020 for \$7,946,749 in Regional Target funds.
 Reconstruction of Atlantic Avenue (Hull) Municipal: Phil Lemnios, Hull Town Manager Organization: John Morgan, CHA Consulting, Inc. Request Requests continued inclusion of the Reconstruction of Atlantic Avenue in the FFY 2021 TIP element, rather than reprogramming it in FFY 2022.
-The Town submitted the 100% design to MassDOT in March 2019 and is working to secure all easements in time for advertisement in FFY 2021.
-Intersection Improvements on Route 2A at Willow Road (Littleton & Ayer) Municipal: Keith Bergman, Former Littleton Town Administrator Support Supports inclusion of the Intersection Improvements on Route 2A at Willow Road in the FFYs 2020-24 TIP.
-The project will improve traffic operations and safety.
+The Town submitted the 100 percent design to MassDOT in March 2019 and is working to secure all easements in time for advertisement in FFY 2021.
+The MPO understands the Town's desire to keep this project programmed in FFY 2021.
+The lack of progress on the project's design between when the 75 percent design submission was received by MassDOT on December 31, 2015, and when the 100 percent design submission was received by MassDOT on March 29, 2019, led MassDOT's staff to recommend that this project be moved from FFY 2021 to FFY 2022.
+For that reason, this project is programmed in the FFYs 2020-24 TIP in FFY 2022 for \$7,263,401 in Regional Target funds.